 NOTE—A control response frame carried in an SU PPDU that is an immediate response to an HE MU PPDU follows the rules defined in 10.7.6.5 (Rate selection for control response frames).

-An AP that send an HE MU PPDU shall not set the Ack Policy to Normal Ack or Implicit Block Ack Request for each of the MPDUs carried in the HE MU PPDU when the solicited PPDU containing a control response would occupy one or more 20 MHz channels where pre-HE modulated fields of the soliciting PPDU are not located.
+An AP that sends (#15316) an HE MU PPDU shall not set the Ack Policy to Normal Ack or Implicit Block Ack Request for any (#15316) of the MPDUs carried in the HE MU PPDU if (#15316) the solicited PPDU containing a control response would occupy one or more 20 MHz channels where pre-HE modulated fields of the soliciting PPDU are not located.

 Responding to an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an HE TB PPDU